sph-huynh/case-studies-eleventy/src/posts/a-scheduled-post.md

 We found that team member’s ambition, clarity of role and motivations depended on the level of support they received.

 There was a clear lack of resources and process documentation, leading to an ad hoc culture.

-## Outcome

-The initiative provided the leadership team with a clear roadmap and a number of initiatives to improve their internal operations.

-For the local representatives, this also provided the opportunity to have challenges that were traditionally had no clear platform to voice, to directly shape the internal operations strategy of the organisation.

-It also provided an opportunity for a number of the global governance team members to build relationships with the local representatives 1-1.

-Since the review, 6 initiatives have started.
-2 have already been completed.